andris223/Visma.EmployeeSalaryApp/README.md

 ### Setup
 * Pull project from github.
-* Open the solution in Visual Studio or Rider to run the application.
+* Open the solution in Visual Studio or Rider.
+* Enusure you have .NET 7 (or later) and npm 14.15 (or later) installed.
+* Run the application.
 * The Angular dev server will automatically host and open the main page.

 ### Existing Structure